-Research Assistant / Assistant Editor
+Research Assistant / Deputy Editor

-Ben works as a Research Assistant to Dr. de Grey and as Assistant Editor of Rejuvenation Research.
+Ben works as a Research Assistant to Dr. de Grey and as Deputy Editor of Rejuvenation Research.
 He has a long-standing interest in the reversal of human age-related degeneration and is a graduate of Trinity College, Cambridge where he studied biochemistry and pathology.
 In addition to SRF, he is broadly interested in the general field of human enhancement technology, particularly human/computer interfaces, and in nanotechnology.
 Ben is also the leader of SRF's web team, and is chiefly responsible for the technical implementation and maintenance of sens.org.